FtF version (requires purchase of original to work): RSS 2019 FtF Version (583 downloads)

 - 3. Medium – Somewhere in the middle.

-- 5. Party Time – your quali mode (on all but the longest tracks) and equivalent to the Kunos “Hotlap” mode.
-Highest energy output from MGU-K.
+- 6. Party Time – your quali mode (on all but the longest tracks) and equivalent to the Kunos “Hotlap” mode.
+Highest energy output from MGU-K, but quite tricky enrate.

-Qualifying – use the highest mode that does not empty the lap allowance, On most tracks this is “5 – Party Time”, but at Spa it will probably even be as low as mode 1 – Economy.
+Qualifying – use the highest mode that does not empty the lap allowance, On a lot of tracks this is “6 – Party Time”, but at Spa it will probably even be as low as mode 1 – Economy.

 - Hi speed tracks – Economy mode will see you good on any high speed track, switch to other modes for short stints or use KERS to supplement power.
 Make sure you stay within the lap allowance.

-- Low speed tracks – Party Time/High if you can get away with it, otherwise modes 3 & 4 should be OK.
+- Low speed tracks – High if you can get away with it, otherwise modes 3, 4 should be OK.

-Note that none of the modes are compromised at high speed any more, the higher modes (3,4,5) just come into play more-and-more at lower speeds.
+Note that none of the modes are compromised at high speed any more, the higher modes (4,5,6) just come into play more-and-more at lower speeds.
+See graph below.

 3.2 MGU-K Recovery (Levels 0 – 10) Low levels give more stability under braking, but most people can cope in this car with the higher levels 8-10.
 You will need 10 at an “ERS thirsty” track like Silverstone.